fwhdzh/FaultFuzz/README.md

 system and workload.
 We show the scripts used in our evaluation in `scripts/` directory.

-Then, we can run the following command to start CrashFuzz:
+Then, we can run the following command to start FaultFuzz:

 ```
-java -cp CCrashFuzzer-0.0.1-SNAPSHOT.jar edu.iscas.CCrashFuzzer.CloudFuzzMain <controller_port_number> <property_file_path>
+java -cp FaultFuzz-0.0.1-SNAPSHOT.jar edu.iscas.tcse.faultfuzz.ctrl.CloudFuzzMain <controller_port_number> <property_file_path>
 ```

-**NOTE**: Distributed systems run with nondeterminism, and CrashFuzz combines random factors when selecting a fault sequence to test.
+**NOTE**: Distributed systems run with nondeterminism, and FaultFuzz combines random factors when selecting a fault sequence to test.
 Therefore, we may not get exactly the same results as the experiment in our paper.